Which Numbered Pair of Phrases Best Completes the Table

 Step 3: Use the Filled Cells as Constraints

 Every filled cell is a clue.
-Also, if row one says "A leads to B" and row two says "C leads to D," then when you look at the blank cells, you know the pattern should carry forward.
+If row one says "A leads to B" and row two says "C leads to D," then when you look at the blank cells, you know the pattern should carry forward.
 Maybe row three follows the same structure.
 Maybe it breaks it deliberately — in which case you need to notice how it breaks.

 Step 4: Test the Numbered Pairs Against Multiple Cells